Cowles House - Addition 3 and site renovations

 - The upstairs residential space is essentially unchanged since renovations in 1950.
 The residential space is not separated from the events downstairs in a manner that allows that space to function as an independent apartment.

-- The rest of the project may involve converting existing space to facilities that would better support the event workload; updating the second floor to provide privacy and functional space for residents and guests of Cowles House; and selected upgrades to furnishings and equipment.
+- The rest of the project may involve converting existing space and facilities that would better support the event workload; updating the second floor to provide privacy and functional space for residents and guests of Cowles House; and selected upgrades to furnishings and equipment.

 - Capital renewal needs will also be reviewed and may be added to the project if doing so provides an opportunity for cost savings or other benefits from coordinating the necessary work.